1911 Revolution: Change of government

-North: Qing Court final transformation attempt
+North: Qing Court final reform attempt

 On 1 November 1911, the Qing government appointed Yuan Shikai as Prime Minister of the imperial cabinet, replacing Prince Qing.
 On 3 November, after a proposition by Cen Chunxuan from the Constitutional Monarchy Movement, the Qing court passed the Nineteen Articles, which turned the Qing from an absolute monarchy to a constitutional monarchy.
 On 9 November, Huang Xing even cabled Yuan Shikai and invited him to join the Republic.
-The changes were too late, and the Emperor was about to forced to abdicate.
+The changes were too late, and the Emperor was about to be forced to abdicate.

 South: Provisional Government in Nanking

 On 28 November 1911, Wuchang and Hanyang had fallen back to the Qing army.
 For their safety, the revolutionaries convened their first conference at the British Concession in Hankou on 30 November.
 By 2 December, the revolutionary forces were able to capture Nanking in the uprising; and the revolutionaries decided to make it the site of the new provisional government.
 At the time, Beijing was still the Qing capital.